How Does Travel Nursing Work? | Salary and FAQ

 Also, most travel nurse companies do not offer paid time off (PTO) or short-term disability.
 You’ll need to get your own insurance policy if you’re concerned with the possibility of getting hurt and not being able to work.

 Yes!
-You can travel on assignment with your family and/or pets — though, housing may become a bit trickier.
-Most travel nurse companies provide a one bedroom apartment (some just a studio or an extended stay hotel), which probably isn’t doable for a family.
+You can travel on assignment with your family and/or pets — though finding housing may become a bit trickier.
+Most travel nurse companies provide a one-bedroom apartment (some just a studio or an extended-stay hotel), which probably isn’t doable if you’re bringing your children.
 To get housing with additional bedrooms and space, you may be required to pay for part of your housing (if using agency-placed housing).
 Or, you’ll have to find your own housing (using the housing stipend).

-This depends on what kind of patients you prefer.
-Many facilities tend to give travel nurses the “easier” patients and leave the sickest to the staff nurses, especially for acute patients.
+Some travel nurses have reported that many facilities tend to give travel nurses the “easier” patients and leave the sickest to the staff nurses, especially for acute patients.
 Why?
 It takes time for a charge nurse to get to know you and learn what you can handle.
-You’ll also usually be the first to float.
-If you dislike that, then you may not enjoy your assignment.

 Read more: Are Travel Nurses Treated Unfairly?